pirate/django-concurrency-talk/README.md

 ```
 #### Irrational Numbers (aka infinite decimals)

-If you need to represent an infinitely repeating decimal like `33.333333...%` or something like Pi `3.141...`, `Decimal` is not enough because it cannot store an infinite number of digits.
+ℹ️ If you need to represent an infinitely repeating decimal like `33.333333...%` or something like Pi `3.141...`, `Decimal` is not enough because it cannot store an infinite number of digits.
 For perfect precision when dealing with fractional values, you'll want to use `from fractions import Fraction` instead.

 ```python